accdavlo/accdavlo.github.io/_publications/2021-08-18-stability-patankar.md

 ![Oscillations with CFL 1](/images/research/StabilityPatankar_oscillations_CFL1.png)|![Oscillations with CFL 2](/images/research/StabilityPatankar_oscillations_CFL2.png)

-The other issue that these methods show is the conservation of spurious *zero* steady state values.
+The other issue that these methods show are **spurious *zero* steady state** values in the limit for initial conditions going to zero.
 This happens only for few of these scheme or for some specific values.
 We study analytically, when possible, and numerically which of these schemes and for which parameters some of the schemes show this issue.

 ![Spurious Steady State for MPRK](/images/research/StabilityPatankar_SteadyMPRK.png)